-Welcome to the UC Irvine Health Research Toolkit.
+Welcome to the UCI Health Research Toolkit.
 The Research Toolkit includes informatics tools to support clinical research:

 The secure myResearch portal provides secure, web-based access to R, SAS, JMP, SPSS, and a secure data hosting service.
 Honest Broker research requests for data are provisioned through the myResearch portal.
 To request data please follow the instructions in the Request Data section and attach your IRB Approval Letter, IRB Application, and the IRB Data Abstraction Sheet to the request.